devops329/devops/instruction/visualizingMetrics/visualizingMetrics.md

 ## Demo data

-We start by simplifying our generation of data to be two values.
+We start by simplifying our generation of data to be three values.

 | Name                   | Description                                                        |
 | ---------------------- | ------------------------------------------------------------------ |